philbort/udacity_self_driving_car/P4_Advanced_Lane_Lines/README.md

 ![alt text][image9]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps are under `4` in the [IPython notebook](./P4.ipynb).
+The thresholds include:

+ 1. `Sobel` on `x` direction
+ 2. `Yellow` and `white` color detection from `RGB`
+ 3. `Yellow` and `white` color detection from `HSV`
+ 4. `Yellow` and `white` color detection from `HLS`
+ 5. `S channel` from `HLS`

+A lot of credits are given to the community on `Slack` for the various ideas.
+The numbers for the thresholds are all hard-coded for now.
+A more robust approach will be explored later.
 Here's an example of my output for this step of the test image:

 ![alt text][image10]